-- (a) Alcohol, provided that this provision shall not prohibit any liquid that contains less than one half of one per cent of alcohol by volume. - (b) Dietary supplements or any regulated drug or controlled substance other than cannabis. - (c) Non-cannabinoid additives that are psychotropic or could increase the potency, toxicity or addictive properties of cannabis, including but not limited to caffeine and nicotine. - (d) Artificial, synthetic, toxic or artificial coloring additives. - (e) Added flavor, terpenes or other cannabis-derived additives not derived from cannabis grown and regulated in the State of Connecticut. - (f) Any inactive ingredient not included as approved in the Federal Food and Drug Administration Inactive Ingredient Database for the intended route of administration, dosage form, and potency. - (g) Any non-cannabis derived ingredient that is not Generally Recognized as Safe pursuant to the Federal Food, Drug and Cosmetic Act. - (h) Any non-cannabis derived ingredient that is not permitted by the U.S. Food and Drug Administration for the specified mode of use in food or food manufacturing pursuant to the Substances Added to Food inventory. - (i) Excipients that are not pharmaceutical grade or approved by the department for the intended mode of consumption. - (j) If the cannabis is intended for inhalation, polyethylene glycol, vitamin E acetate, medium chain triglycerides, squalene, squalane, or other substances demonstrated to be harmful when inhaled, as determined by the commissioner. - (k) If cannabis flower or other cannabis plant material, a total THC concentration higher than thirty per cent on a dry-weight basis. - (1) If a cannabis product other than cannabis flower, cannabis plant material, and prefilled cartridges for use in an electronic cannabis delivery system, a total THC concentration greater than sixty per cent on a dry-weight basis. - (m)Any other substance determined by the commissioner to be contrary to public health and safety.
+- (a) Alcohol, provided that this provision shall not: (1) apply to solvents that remain after manufacturing, which solvents shall comply with the provisions of section 21a-421j-29 of the Regulations of Connecticut State Agencies; or (2) prohibit any edible cannabis product that contains less than one half of one per cent of alcohol by volume; - (b) Dietary supplements or any regulated drug or controlled substance other than cannabis; - (c) Non-cannabinoid additives that are psychotropic or could increase the potency, toxicity or addictive properties of cannabis, including but not limited to nicotine and caffeine, other than caffeine naturally occurring in chocolate; - (d) Artificial, synthetic, or toxic coloring additives;

+- (e) Terpenes or other additives derived from cannabis not (1) derived from cannabis grown and regulated in the State of Connecticut or (2) extracted (A) by a person credentialed by the state of Connecticut or another state, territory or possession of the United States or another sovereign entity for the production or manufacturing of hemp products, and (B) directly from raw hemp grown by a licensed hemp grower under a U.S. Department of Agriculture approved Tribal or State Plan regulated by a state agency, territory or tribe; - (f) Any inactive ingredient not included as approved in the U.S. Food and Drug Administration Inactive Ingredient Database for the intended route of administration, dosage form, and potency; - (g) Any non-cannabis derived ingredient that is not Generally Recognized as Safe pursuant to the Federal Food, Drug and Cosmetic Act; - (h) Any non-cannabis derived ingredient that is not permitted by the U.S. Food and Drug Administration for the specified mode of use in food or food manufacturing pursuant to the Substances Added to Food inventory; - (i) Excipients that are not pharmaceutical grade or approved by the department for the intended mode of consumption; - (j) If the cannabis is intended for inhalation, added non-cannabis derived flavor, polyethylene glycol, vitamin E acetate, medium chain triglycerides, squalene, squalane, tetrahydrocannabinol acetate ester (THC-O or THCO-A), or other substances demonstrated to be harmful when inhaled, as determined by the commissioner; - (k) If cannabis flower or cannabis trim , a total THC concentration higher than thirty per cent on a dry-weight basis; - If a cannabis product other than cannabis flower, cannabis trim, and prefilled cartridges for use in an electronic cannabis delivery system, a total THC concentration greater than sixty per cent on a dry-weight basis - (m)If a cannabis product, any active ingredient with an expiration or "sell by" date that is prior to the date such cannabis product is manufactured; and - (n) Any other substance determined by the commissioner to be contrary to public health and safety.

-Section 21a-XXX-28.
+Section 21a-421j-27.
 Delivery Device Restrictions.
-Except as otherwise set forth in section 21a-XXX-29 of these Policies and Procedures, the following delivery devices are prohibited and shall not be sold to consumers, qualifying patients, or caregivers:
+Except as otherwise set forth in section 21a-421j-28 of the Regulations of Connecticut State Agencies, the following delivery devices are prohibited and shall not be sold to consumers, qualifying patients, or caregivers: